Logo

 The hue/color

 The hue of an aged spirit (e.g., whisky, rum, brandy) derives from aging in barrels or casks, where the color is absorbed from the wood.
-See aging and barrel.
+See aging, barrel.
 Darker color may indicate more age, but using new wood gives more color faster than aging in used barrels.
 Smaller barrels put a higher ratio of liquid in direct contact with the wood, also adding color faster.

-See also oak; wood chemistry; and wood/barrel finishing.
+See also oak; wood chemistry;, wood/barrel finishing.

 Bryson, Lew.
 Tasting Whiskey: An Insider’s Guide to the Unique Pleasures of the World’s Finest Spirits.
 North Adams, MA: Storey, 2014.